Codeminer42/ex_pusher_lite/README.md

     curl -X POST -H "Authorization: Bearer eyJh...u510w" http://localhost:4000/api/organizations/acme-inc/applications/4036...f193/event/new_message\?name\=John\&message\=Hello

-You can also send messages directly to a user like this:

-    curl -X POST -H "Authorization: Bearer eyJh...510w" http://localhost:4000/api/organizations/acme-inc/applications/4036...f193/event/new_message\?name\=John\&message\=HelloWorld\&uid\=akitaonrails\&direct\=true

-The trick to receive direct events is to subscribe to 2 channels, a general broadcast channel and a single-user, uniquely identified channel.

 Check out the homepage example for instruction on how to setup the Socket connection (also the `js/pusher_lite.js` example).

 ### Client-Side Usage